 Apply through Reed Fellowships and Awards Committee

-DescriptionJohn Sperling '48, founder of the University of Phoenix and an alumnus of both Reed College and Cambridge University, committed funds to support Reed graduates in the pursuit of graduate studies at Cambridge University, King's College.
-Sperling, whose degree from Reed was in history, earned a master's degree in political history at the University of California at Berkeley and a Ph.D. in economic history from Cambridge University.
+John Sperling '48, founder of the University of Phoenix and an alumnus of both Reed College and the University of Cambridge, committed funds to support Reed graduates in the pursuit of postgraduate studies at the University of Cambridge, King's College.
+Sperling, whose degree from Reed was in history, earned a master's degree in political history at the University of California at Berkeley and a PhD in economic history from Cambridge.

 The Studentship will cover tuition, college and university fees, and room and board.
 Doctoral students at Cambridge are expected to work closely with specific tutors and to move quickly into their own area of research.